The first moment of quadratic twists of modular $L$-functions: Preliminary lemmas

 is a Fourier-type transform of $\Phi$. \end{lem} The Gauss-type sum $G_k(n)$ above can be explicitly computed in the following lemma (see \cite[Lemma 2.3]{Sound00}). \begin{lem} If $m$ and $n$ are relatively prime odd integers, then $G_k(mn)=G_k(m)G_k(n)$.
 Moreover, if $p^{\alpha}$ is the largest power of $p$ dividing $k$ (setting $\alpha=\infty$ if $k=0$), then

-Here $\phi$ is the Euler's totient function. \end{lem} We need the following upper bound for the first moment of twisted modular $L$-functions.
+Here $\phi$ is the Euler totient function. \end{lem} We need the following upper bound for the first moment of twisted modular $L$-functions.
 It is analogous to \cite[Theorem 2]{HB01} of Heath-Brown. \begin{lem} For $\sigma\geq \frac{1}{2}$, we have

 where $\sideset{}{^\flat}\sum$ denotes the summation over fundamental discriminants. \end{lem} \begin{proof} It follows from \cite[Corollary 2.5]{Sound-Young} and the Cauchy-Schwarz inequality. \end{proof}